Best Crib Bedding 2019

 Carousel still displays their sets of crib bedding online with bumpers and blankets draped over a crib rail or teether pads tied to a top rail.
 While it is still legal in most locales to sell items like bumpers, it would be more socially responsible if Carousel didn’t merchandise these items that way.

-FYI: Crown Crafts purchased Carousel Designs in August, 2017 to improve their internet presence as Carousel is an direct-to-consumer-only company.
-No word yet how much this will change either Crown Crafts or Carousel.
-We’ll keep you posted.
+FYI: Crown Crafts purchased Carousel Designs in 2017 to improve their internet presence as Carousel is an direct-to-consumer-only company.

 Aden + Anais first came to our attention when we saw their excellent muslin swaddle blankets.
 Parents love them, so when they expanded into more crib bedding items, we were intrigued.

 Patterns are simple including leaf prints, dots, stars and dragonflies plus a few solid sheets.
-A+A don’t offer bumpers (yea!), but muslin quilted blankets (“dream blankets”) are available in cotton or rayon from $35 to $60 each (never for use in a crib for a baby under one year of age, in our opinion).
+A+A don’t offer bumpers (yea!), but muslin quilted blankets (“dream blankets”) are available in cotton or rayon at $30.83 each (never for use in a crib for a baby under one year of age, in our opinion).

 What’s the feedback from parents?
 Universally, A+A is praised for super softness and cute patterns.
 They wash well too, although we hear a few complaints that some items can snag in the wash.
-This brand is on the expensive side, especially if you choose the organic cotton option—yes, that’s $40 a sheet compared to our non-organic top pick above at $10 a sheet.
+This brand is on the expensive side, especially if you choose the organic cotton option.
 Like most things baby and organic, there is premium to pay.

 Bottom line: if you’re looking for super soft, adorable prints, A+A may be the perfect option.